netfront/API-challenge/README.md

-# Welcome on the Netfront Challenge!
+# Welcome to the Netfront API Challenge!

 Hi!

-We've have a project that is currently in the development phase.
-The application is being built using (React.js + API) and the client want the users to be able to create blogs as well as share comments on these posts.
+We have a project that is currently in the development phase.
+The application is being built using (React.js + API) and the client would like the users to be able to create blogs as well as share comments on these posts.
 Our mission is to build the API.

-The client wants the API to be built using GraphQL in an extensible way because they have a lot of ideas for the future and think it will be easier to modify in the future.
+The client would like the API to be built using GraphQL in an extensible way because they have a lot of ideas for the future and think it will be easier to scale and modify in the future.

 As a team we have made some decisions about the infrastructure and the set-up of the API that cannot be changed at this time due to the delay: